Jadgptw/presentation/README.md

 document.addEventListener("click", someOtherFunction, true);
 ```

+If the third argument is true, the event handler is registered as a capturing event handler for invocation during this first phase of event propagation.

 There is one more way called “on” property onclick, onmouseover, and so on.
 But is not as useful,
 as it does not allow us to add multiple event listeners on the same element.